How To Clean Car Engine Bay Without Damaging Anything

 • Detailing brush.
 A detailing brush is crucial for agitating and cleaning the engine bay, as it helps to loosen dirt, oils, and grime.

 • Pressure washer.
-A pressure washer is safer than a garden hose for rinsing the car’s engine bay as it uses less water at a higher pressure, reducing the risk of soaking sensitive engine components.
+A car pressure washer is safer than a garden hose for rinsing the car’s engine bay as it uses less water at a higher pressure, reducing the risk of soaking sensitive engine components.

 • Bottle sprayer with APC.
 A bottle sprayer filled with diluted APC is useful for spot-cleaning any areas that you may have missed during the initial wash.